Ph.D., Linguistics, University of Colorado, Boulder, 1993. Dissertation: Zero Anaphora in Chinese: Cognitive Strategies in Discourse Processing.

 Tao, L. 2000.
 Prosody and word recognition in Beijing Mandarin: a case study.
 In: Cutler, A., & McQueen, J. M. (eds.), Proceedings of SWAP, Nijmegen, the Netherlands: Max Plank Institute for Psycholinguistics.
 175-178.

 Tao, L. And Healy, A. F., 1998.
-Anaphora in Language Processing: Transfer of cognitive strategies by native Chinese, Dutch, English, and Japanese speakers, Tao, L. & A. Healy. in: A. Healy & L. Bourne (eds.)
-Foreign Language Learning: Training and Retention.
+Anaphora in Language Processing: Transfer of cognitive strategies by native Chinese, Dutch, English, and Japanese speakers, Tao, L. & A. Healy. in A. Healy & L. Bourne (eds.)
+Foreign Language Learning: Psycholinguistic studies on training and retention.
 193-212.
 Mahwah, NJ: Lawrence Erlbaum Associates, Inc.

 Tao, L. 1997.
 Topic choice, switch reference and zero anaphora: The on-line construction of grammar.
 In C-Y Tseng, (ed.), Chinese Languages & Linguistics, IV: Typological Studies of Languages in China.
 523-554.
 Academia Sinica.